-How to Buy the Right SSD
+How to Buy the Right SSD: A Guide for 2020

 Which type of storage memory (NAND flash) do you need?

 When shopping for an SSD for general computing use in a desktop or laptop, you don't expressly need to pay attention to the type of storage that’s inside the drive.
 In fact, with most options on the market these days, you don’t have much a choice, anyway.
 But if you’re curious about what’s in those flash packages inside your drive, we’ll walk you through various types below.
-Some of them are far less common than they used to be.
+Some of them are far less common than they used to be, and some are becoming the de facto standard.

 - Single-Level Cell (SLC) flash memory came first and was the primary form of flash storage for several years.
 Because (as its name implies) it only stores a single bit of data per cell, it’s extremely fast and lasts a long time.
 But, as storage tech goes these days, it’s not very dense in terms of how much data it can store, which makes it very expensive.
 At this point, beyond extremely pricey enterprise drives and use as small amounts of fast cache, SLC has been replaced by newer, denser types of flash storage tech.